ArpiaPsuv/eTransfery/README.md

 - Check your spelling and grammar.
 - Make sure you text editor is set to remove trailing whitespace.

-Thanks you for help us...
+Thanks you for help us..